sberrevoets/scottberrevoets.com/content/2024-11-20-testing-code-coverage.md

 Many companies enforce a minimum coverage level all code has to hit.
-Although it sounds enticing, it could also turn into exactly what Goodhart's law warns about. developers will likely work around it if they feel they need to, or write low-quality tests just to hit the minimum.
+Although it sounds enticing, it could also turn into exactly what Goodhart's law warns about.
+Developers will likely work around it if they feel they need to, or write low-quality tests just to hit the minimum.
 It's also not clear what number to pick and what to base that on.